-Devonport is a city on the northern coast that is known to anyone who has taken the Spirit of Tasmania ferry to and from Melbourne.
+Devonport is a city on the northern coast of Tasmania and is known to anyone who has taken the Spirit of Tasmania ferry to and from Melbourne.
 It’s a great hub for exploring the northwest, and there’s plenty to discover in the city itself as well.
 Visitors can enjoy the beautiful views and take advantage of the proximity of some of Tasmania’s most popular destinations, such as Cradle Mountain.

 The city is situated where the Mersey River meets the Bass Strait coast.
 The main CBD is located on the west side of the Mersey.
 Visitors will find a pedestrian mall, shops, hotels, and restaurants there.